 A Coaching Power Tool Created by Meike Sperber

-(Life and Career Coach for Expat Partners, Hong Kong)
+(Life and Career Coach for Expat Partners, HONG KONG)

 Balance is not something you find.
 Its something you create.

 More and more people become aware of the importance of balance in life.
-Yoga studios keep on popping up globally, healthy smoothies are a huge success for every coffee shop, mindfulness is no longer a hidden secret only for spiritual affine people and companies discover more and more the need of balanced employees.
+Yoga studios keep on popping up globally, healthy smoothies are a huge success for every coffee shop, mindfulness is no longer a hidden secret only for spiritual caffeine people and companies discover more and more the need of balanced employees.
 Mark Mahoney, president and co-founder of the software company Jackrabbit, strikes the right balance between “business time, family time, and me time” and “being physically and mentally present” when working and playing.
-To accomplish this, he disables his work email when on vacation, doesn’t look at is computer before going to bed and schedules regular workouts.
+To accomplish this, he disables his work email when on vacation, doesn’t look at his computer before going to bed and schedules regular workouts.